 The backbone of the Royal Canadian Armoured Corps is the LAV III, a 8x8 wheeled armoured vehicle derived from the Swiss MOWAG Piranha, which is also the base for the US military's LAV-25 and Stryker-series.
-When the Cold War came to a close, it was decided that existing Leopard C2 battle tanks would have been replaced by up-armoured LAV III variants armed with 105mm guns, on the premise that lighter, air-mobile vehicles would be better at responding to low-intensity combat environments that were predicted to define the future of warfare.
+When the Cold War came to a close, it was decided that existing Leopard C2 battle tanks (a later variant of the German Leopard I tank) would have been replaced by up-armoured LAV III variants armed with 105mm guns, on the premise that lighter, air-mobile vehicles would be better at responding to low-intensity combat environments that were predicted to define the future of warfare.
 However, the invasion of Afghanistan and the extensive guerilla warfare that took place in the aftermath proved that heavy armour was still very much needed, which led to the German Leopard 2 being acquired on loan from the Bundeswehr, and later purchased surplus from the Netherlands.

 In the air, the CF-18 (derived from the carrier-based US F-18 Hornet) serves as the primary fighter craft of the Royal Canadian Air Force.
 With most airframes having accrued thousands of flight hours during their thirty years of service, the Canadian military is understandably looking for replacements.
-Currently, the leading and most controversial contender is the US F-35, which has caused some political problems due to both the cost and the highly specialized nature of the vehicle.
+Currently, the leading and most controversial contender is the US F-35, which has caused some political problems, both because of the cost (which had been grossly understated by the party in power) and ongoing developmental issues that have plagued the aircraft for years.
 When not bumming rides off of its allies (as was often the case during the early years of Afghanistan operations), C-130 Hercules and a handful of C-17 Globemasters provide transport capabilities.

 At sea, the Canadian military has fifteen surface combatants and four submarines (more on them later), in addition to roughly two dozen support vessels, namely minesweepers, support tankers, and patrol boats.
 It also utilizes aircraft for a variety of supporting roles, though they are operated by a separate air force division.
 Although larger and more capable than many other naval forces in other countries, the Royal Canadian Navy is actually quite small, given the fact that the country is surrounded by three major oceans and has by far the largest coastline in the world.